Why Do All Objects Fall Towards The Ground At The Same Rate, Regardless Of Their Weight?

 Isaac Newton saw objects falling downwards after being suspended in the air all his life, but one fine day, in the year 1665 or 1666, he realized that there had to be a force causing the objects to fall downwards, instead of sideways or even upwards.
 He applied the same logic to an apple falling from a tree and used the example to devise his Universal Law of Gravitation[1].

 The law says that every pair of objects with mass pulls on each other with a force F = G · m1m2 / r2, where m1 and m2 are the two masses, r is the distance between their centres, and G is the gravitational constant (about 6.674 × 10-11 N·m2/kg2).
-The Earth tugs an apple downward, but by Newton’s third law the apple also tugs the Earth upward — it just has so little mass that the Earth’s motion in response is impossibly tiny.
+The Earth tugs an apple downward, but by Newton’s third law the apple also tugs the Earth upward.
+The apple just has so little mass that the Earth’s motion in response is impossibly tiny.

 Earth’s Gravitation